anna099/hegel/5-understanding.md

 > which is the first and for that reason incomplete appearance of reason, or the
 > pure element in which the truth has its *essence*.[^43]

+Crucially, the supersensible is 'disclosed' 'over and above' the world of appearance.
+Consciousness does not discover it by *turning away* from appearance; rather, 'it looks *through appearance* as through a veil.
+It sees appearance pointing to a stable being beyond appearance, not realizing that this projected being is itself'.[^44] That is to say, it is *consciousness itself* that is projected insofar as the 'categories' of appearance, to use a Kantian term (for instance, 'active' and 'passive' in the context of force), are products of *thought* and not of *being*.

-This Real -- the 'inner' that Hegel refers to -- is a 'pure other-worldly beyond' to consciousness: it is entirely beyond the scope of thinking.
-As such, it is a kind of **nothingness**, since it is defined only in the negative, as that which *does not appear* to consciousness.
+This Real -- the 'inner' that Hegel refers to -- is a 'pure other-worldly beyond' to consciousness: it is the result of a projection of thought, and yet is also entirely beyond the scope of thinking.
+As such, it is a kind of **nothingness**, since it is defined only in the negative, as that which *does not appear* to consciousness -- to use another Kantian term, the supersensible is not something that can be *intuited*.
 Consciousness has therefore found itself in another trap, wherein experience is concerned only with untrue semblances (appearances), and the Real is merely an unknowable void.
-Anything that *can* be experienced is a fiction; for consciousness, 'daydreams themselves are still better than its emptiness'.[^44]
+Anything that *can* be experienced is a fiction; for consciousness, 'daydreams themselves are still better than its emptiness'.[^45]

 Finding itself having to settle with either *untruth* (on the side of semblance and appearance) or opaque *nothingness* (on the side of the supersensible Real of force), consciousness tries to save itself by once again refining its position.
 The 'other-worldly beyond' is now posited as **law**: after all, 'natural laws' both govern (that is, *determine*) the world of experience and yet also stand beyond it.
+In describing the *law of force*, it is clear that Hegel has Plato (amongst other philosophers) in mind.
+Plato is the archetypal philosopher of the beyond: he recognises that truth and essence cannot be found in the world of appearance, since the latter is so constantly in *flux*:

+> First, we see (or think we see) the thing that we have just now been calling
+> *water* condensing and turning to stones and earth.
+Next, we see this same
+> thing dissolving and dispersing, turning to wind and air, and air, when
+> ignited, turning to fire. …  Now then, since none of these appears ever to
+> remain the same, which one of them can one categorically assert, without
+> embarrassment, to be some particular thing, *this* one, and not something
+> else?
+One can't.[^46]